-Press the Measure button on the front panel or touch Measure>Menu to open the dialog box.
+Perform Measure > Menu to open the dialog box.

-- A. Enable/disable measure

-- B. Set the mode of measure: Simple or

-Advanced.
-"Simple" shows the specified basic

-measurement parameters of the selected

-channel.
-In "Advanced" mode, the

-measurement parameters can be added one

-by one as needed

-- C. Measure configuration: gate, amplitude strategy, threshold, and display mode

-- D. Clear all the selected measurements

-- E. Select measurement parameters

-- F. Tools including Trend, Track, and MeasureCursor

-- G. Turn on or off statistics

-- H. Statistics settings: count limit, reset statistics, and histogram
+- A. Enable/disable measure - B. Set the mode of measure: Simple or Advanced.
+"Simple" shows the specified basic measurement parameters of the selected channel.
+In "Advanced" mode, the measurement parameters can be added one by one as needed - C. Measure configuration: gate, amplitude strategy, threshold, and display mode - D. Clear all the selected measurements - E. Select measurement parameters - F. Tools including Trend, Track, and Measure Cursor - G. Turn on or off statistics - Statistics settings: count limit, reset statistics, and histogram

-18.2 Set Parameters
+16.2 Set Parameters

-Touch Type in the measure dialog box, or touch + in the measurement parameters and statistics display area to open the parameter selection window:
+Click Type in the measure dialog box, or click + in the measurement parameters and statistics display area to open the parameter selection window:

 - A. Set the source of the current setting. - B. Measurement parameter classification tabs, including Favorite, Vertical, Horizontal, Miscellaneous, and CH Delay.
-Touch a tab and in the area will display the corresponding parameters - C. Parameters.
-Touch the parameter to be measured to activate it, and touch it again to close the parameter. - D. Background highlighted parameters represent it is activated.
+Click a tab and the area will display the corresponding parameters - C. Parameters.
+Click the parameter to be measured to activate it, and click it again to close the parameter. - D. Background highlighted parameters represent it is activated.
 In the figure above, "Pk-Pk" and "ROV" are activated. - E. Description of the last selected parameter.

-The correct steps to add a measurement parameter are to select the source in the A area and then select the parameter in the A area.
+The correct steps to add a measurement parameter are to select the source in the A area and then select the parameter in the area.
 For example, to add Pk-Pk measurements for C1 and Period measurements for C2, follow the steps below:

-For the channel delay (CH Delay) measurement, because the number of sources involved is greater than 1, the steps to specify the source is different:
+For the channel delay (CH Delay) measurement, because the number of sources involved is greater than 1, the steps to specify the source are different: